EmadAdly/laravel-uuid/README.md

 If you want to replace the default id column with the uuid be sure to set `'default_uuid_column' => 'uuid',` to `'default_uuid_column' => 'id',` in the `config\uuid.php` file.

-On your migration(s), change the id column types from `increments` to `uuid` as well as adding the primary key like this.
-This applies to model relationships columns as well
+On your migration(s), change the id column type from `increments` to `uuid` as well as manually adding the primary key. *Note: This applies to model relationship columns, if the relationship model will use a UUID, the column type should reflect that*

 ``` php
 Schema::create('users', function (Blueprint $table) {